bsatroop53/bsatroop53.com/about/archive.md

 To the best of our ability, we believe all hosted media's copyright either has expired or can fall under fair-use.
 Most media is either:

-* In the public domain (published before @(DateTime.Now.Year - 96), or published by the government).
+* In the public domain.
+  * (published before @(DateTime.Now.Year - 96), or published by the government).
-* Copyright holders no longer exist (e.g. newspaper is no longer printed).
+  * Published before 1978 that did not have a copyright notice.
-* Newspapers published before 1978 did not have a copyright notice or did not get renewed.
+  * Published between 1978-1989 that did not have a copyright notice and did not get a copyright registered.
-* Media could fall under fair use.
+* Could fall under fair use.
   * This website generates no profit.
   * Most hosted files are non-fictional, fact-based news articles.
-  * Articles are no longer in print.
+  * Articles are no longer in print, and not accessible online from the original publisher.

 If you own the copyright of an article and do not agree with this, please reach out to @(Model.Site.Config["contact"].ToString()).
 If it is a legit claim, it will be taken down from our file server.
 Bare in mind, we have no control over archive.org, you'll have to [contact](https://archive.org/about/terms.php) them directly to take down any files hosted there.
 We also have no control over IPFS.
 Their contact information is [here](https://ipfs.tech/legal).